Read in: IT ๐ฎ๐น EN ๐บ๐ธ

 Buying the Commodore Plus/4 on eBay

-The seller had accepted my purchase proposal and therefore had discounted the price a little.
-Anyway, between transport and import taxes from England, I had spent more money.
-In short, it was not really cheap but, for a Commodore Plus/4 tested and working, the price was worth it.
+The seller had accepted my purchase proposal and therefore had served the price a little.
+In any case, between transport and import fees from England, I had spent more money.
+In short, it was not it was not properly cheap, however, for a plus/4 tested and functioning Commodore, the price was worth it.

 Already the computer had arrived with a certain delay: I expected it in mid-March it had arrived at the end of April, so I had to open a first dispute, on eBay, to make sure that they looked for where the package was with my computer.

 When I received the package, I opened it with you.
-We saw it: it was not packed well.
-In fact, there was little packaging element, so the computer could slam into the package, damaging itself.
+We saw it: it was not well packed.
+In fact, there was not very packing element, so the computer could slam into the package, damaging itself.

 I still didn't think I should open a further case on eBay!

-The first thing I did was test the supply voltages of the power supply, before connecting it to the computer, of course.
+The first thing I did was Try power voltages of the power supply, before connecting it to the computer, of course.
 The fuse immediately blowed.
 If the computer had really been tested and working, the fuse would not have blowed immediately.

 Do I need to open a dispute on eBay?